vkcode7/cpp/lc/SlidingWindow/Sliding Window and Two Pointer.md

 ```

 ### How It Works
-- **Frequency Map**:
-  - Use a vector of size 26 (for lowercase letters) to store the count of each character.
-  - Iterate through the string and increment the count for each character (`c - 'a'` maps 'a' to  créditos: 0, 'b' to 1, etc.).
-- **Second Pass**:
-  - Iterate through the string and check the frequency of each character.
-  - Return the index of the first character with a frequency of 1.
 - **Edge Cases**:
   - Single character: Returns 0 (frequency is 1).
   - No unique character: Returns -1 (e.g., "aabb").